 - 2 teaspoons BA

 - 1 cup of rubbing alcohol or water

 - Mix ingredients and apply to feet with cotton swabs.

 - You can also put the dry BA powder into the ends of socks or stockings to treat or prevent athlete’s foot.

 Boric Acid Precautions

-Boric acid should never be used internally by mouth, on open wounds or by children.
+Is boric acid safe for humans?
+As long as you use it correctly and safely, it can be safe.
+Never use boric acid internally by mouth, on open wounds, or on children.
 Swallowing boric acid can be fatal.
 If swallowed, seek emergency medical attention.